2026 World Cup Guide: San Francisco Bay Area

 How to get to the San Francisco Bay Area

 First-timers should know that the Bay Area is served by three major airports, and which one you choose matters.
-San Francisco International Airport (SFO), Oakland San Francisco Bay Airport (OAK), and San Jose Mineta International Airport (SJC) all serve the greater Bay Area.
+San Francisco International (SFO), Oakland International (OAK), and San José Mineta International (SJC) all serve the greater Bay Area.
 SFO is the largest and closest to downtown San Francisco at 13 miles south of the city, and is the main hub for most international arrivals from Europe, Asia, Latin America, and beyond.
 From SFO, you can take the BART (public transportation) to downtown in about 30 minutes, payable with Apple Pay and other tap-to-pay apps.

 Oakland tends to be less congested but it’s farther from the city, and you have to .

-However, because the stadium is a distance from the city, some attendees may just want to base themselves in Santa Clara.
+Because Levi’s Stadium sits 45 miles south of San Francisco, fans with weeknight matches may prefer to stay in Santa Clara, San Jose, or Mountain View — closer to the stadium and the South Bay’s tech-corridor hotel inventory.
 SJC is the go-to for Silicon Valley and towns south of San Francisco, with faster check-ins and quieter terminals.
 It’s much closer to Santa Clara and the stadium, but tends to mostly accept shorter and domestic flights, so you’ll likely have to add a connection somewhere if that’s where you want to land.
 From the airport, a free shuttle bus connects to the nearby Santa Clara Caltrain station.

 Photo: Daniel Abadia/Unsplash

-Levi’s Stadium is about 45 minutes south of San Francisco by car, but traffic can be extremely slow.
+Levi’s Stadium is about 45 minutes south of San Francisco by car, depending on traffic.
 It’s almost always a better idea to try to get there on public transportation, even if it takes longer.

 The first option is to take Caltrain to Mountain View Station (about an hour).
 At Mountain View, transfer to the VTA Light Rail’s Orange Line toward Alum Rock.
 Exit at the Great America Station next to Levi’s Stadium’s north entrance.
 The light rail segment takes about 35 minutes, but give yourself about two hours for the full trip, especially on match days when trains and platforms will be more crowded.